EXPERIMENTAL SCENT SUMMIT

 Curated by Klara Ravat + Saskia Wilson-Brown (for IAO)

 Silent Green Kulturquartier, Berlin

-The IAO is thrilled to team up with artist Klara Ravat to present a full day of informal talks, round tables and workshops relating to experimental practices with scent.
-The first summit of olfactory artists, participants will share their work and discuss their issues in an open and unrestrained environment.
+The IAO teams up with artist Klara Ravat to present a full day of informal talks, round tables and workshops relating to experimental practices with scent.
+The first summit of olfactory artists, participants shared their work and discussed their issues in an open and unrestrained environment.

 11:10 – SCENT EXPERIENCE: Andreas Wilhelm